jnikhila/open-paas-platform-docs/docs/getting-started/quick-start.md

 ---

-!!! tip "In this tutorial, you will:"
+!!! tip "In this tutorial, you will learn how to::"
     - :man_raising_hand: Set up your environment and install the Python SDK.
     - :rocket: Create a basic connector to ingest data from an external source.
     - :globe_with_meridians: Use the Python SDK to interact with the Open PaaS Platform.